Zeioth/garbage-day.nvim/README.md

 ![screenshot_2023-11-05_23-22-27_341640170](https://github.com/Zeioth/garbage-day.nvim/assets/3357792/76c2042e-39e2-4a94-b7a4-251bd41f2e04)

 ## Why
 In many scenarios, unmanaged LSP clients running on background can take several Gb of RAM.
 So I wrote this LSP garbage collector for [NormalNvim](https://github.com/NormalNvim/NormalNvim) to auto free it.
-It has no dependencies, so use it as you want.
+It has no dependencies, so you can use it on any distro.

 ## How to setup
 Add this to lazy